 So the Ada rule, introduced in Ada 2005, is that we can inherit from more than one type thus but only the first type in the list (A) can have components and concrete operations.
 The other types must be what are known as interfaces - the reuse of the Java term was intentional - which are essentially abstract types without components and all of whose operations are abstract or null procedures.
 (The first type could be an interface as well.)

 '''

-type T is new A and B and C with
+type T is new A and B and C with record

-record

-... -- additional components
+... -- additional components end record;

-end record;

 '''

-We can reformulate the type Object as an interface as follows package Geometry is type Object is interface;

-procedure Move(Obj: in out Object;
+We can reformulate the type Object as an interface as follows procedure Move(Obj: in out Object;